Honey28Git/Capstone-Project--Banking-Project--Loan-Default/README.md

 - Business Insight using Clustering Data
 - Splitting the dataset into Train and Test Datasets

-## Applying various Supervised Machine Learning Models to find out the Top variables which feature Defaulting Customers.
+## Applying various Supervised Machine Learning Models to identify Top Variables.
 - using Parametric and Non-parametric Models and checking model performances using various Performance metrics.
 - Applying Parameter Tuning where Necessary
 - Comparing Model performances using Various Metrics and Checking Fit of the model.